Background / History

 The FOUNDERS of the AAMP sought to provide a forum for scientific exchange, a clearinghouse for minority academic opportunities, an impetus for more effective utilization of programs targeted toward minorities, and also to develop support for increased training of minorities, particularly at the entry level.
 On February 25, 1991, the AAMP co-sponsored with HRSA a national consensus meeting in Rockville, Maryland to address these issues.

-The AAMP has held thirty-two successful scientific meetings from 1987 through 2018 and has supported travel fellowships for young investigators and medical students to attend the meetings.
+The AAMP has held thirty-five successful scientific meetings from 1987 through 20 and has supported travel fellowships for young investigators and medical students to attend the meetings.
 The AAMP has a national reputation as an organization dedicated to working on behalf of minorities to effect change.
 The AAMP established a journal (JAAMP), which was published for eighteen years.
 The JAAMP is no longer published due to increasing costs.

 From1992 until 2000 with support from the Merck Company Foundation, the AAMP co-sponsored summer research fellowships for minority medical students.
 With support from SmithKline Beecham, the AAMP also sponsored junior faculty research awards.